 AO: This 2010 article by Marie Rarieya and Kim Fortun highlights that new forms of expertise need to be developed at all scales to deal with increased vulnerabilties in Kenya to climate variability and change.

 Marie Rarieya and Kim Fortun, "Rarieya, Marie, and Kim Fortun.
 2010.
 “Food Security and Seasonal Climate Information: Kenyan Challenges.”
-Sustainability Science 5 (1): 99–114.", contributed by Angela Okune and Angela Okune, STS Infrastructures, Platform for Experimental Collaborative Ethnography, last modified 6 August 2018, accessed 5 May 2021.
+Sustainability Science 5 (1): 99–114.", contributed by Angela Okune, STS Infrastructures, Platform for Experimental Collaborative Ethnography, last modified 6 August 2018, accessed 28 November 2021.